UDM-GRPO: Stable and Efficient Group Relative Policy Optimization for Uniform Discrete Diffusion Models: Introduction

 Drawing inspiration from Flow-GRPO, we first construct a baseline adaptation for Uniform Discrete Diffusion.
 To circumvent the non-differentiability inherent in the discretized sampling process, we define the policy action as the intermediate predicted sample at each timestep, theoretically aligning the optimization objective with the Flow-GRPO framework.
 However, this direct adaptation proves fundamentally unstable.
 As shown in Figure~\ref{fig:bad_case} (red curve), the model achieves transient gains during the first 500 steps.
 It then collapses catastrophically, exhibiting violent reward oscillations and an exploding KL divergence.
 We attribute this instability to two critical misalignments: \textbf{(i) Inaccurate intermediate actions.} Early-step predictions are high-entropy and inaccurate, so treating them as actions forces the model to learn from noisy and incorrect signals; \textbf{(ii) Biased distribution of backward trajectory.} Optimizing on the reverse process induces a distribution shift from the forward process during pretraining.
 This discrepancy biases the learned probability path, effectively leading to out-of-distribution (OOD) training~\cite{METHOD:OOD}.

-To address these challenges, we introduce \textbf{UDM-GRPO}, the first framework integrating Uniform Discrete Diffusion with GRPO for text-to-image generation.
-Our approach relies on two core strategies to ensure stability: (1) We redefine the policy action at all timesteps as the final clean sample rather than the intermediate noisy predicted sample.
-This forces the model to optimize toward an accurate, reward-consistent target.
-(2) Instead of using the reverse process, we reconstruct training trajectories using the forward diffusion process.
-This ensures the optimization strictly adheres to the probability path defined during pretraining, eliminating the distribution shift caused by sampling errors.
+To address these challenges, we introduce UDM-GRPO, the first framework integrating Uniform Discrete Diffusion with GRPO for text-to-image generation.
+To ensure optimization stability, we employ two core strategies: (1) defining the policy action as the final clean sample—rather than intermediate noisy predictions—to guarantee reward-consistent optimization; and (2) reconstructing training trajectories via the forward process to eliminate sampling-induced distribution shifts.

 We further introduce two strategies to enhance the efficiency of training.
 To mitigate the slow convergence caused by gradient dispersion across multi-step optimization, we propose a Reduced-Step training strategy that concentrates optimization on critical high-noise timesteps.
 Additionally, a CFG-Free scheme is adopted to avoid simultaneous optimization of conditional and unconditional objectives, substantially reducing computational overhead.